braninpodolski/braninpodolski/README.md

 - 👋 Hi, I’m @braninpodolski
-- 👀 I’m interested in webscraping and automation using python.
+- 👀 I’m interested in physics computation.
-- 🌱 I’m currently expanding upon my basic knowledge of python.
+- 🌱 I’m currently studying Java in college.
-- 💞️ I’m looking to collaborate on a project that involves automation.
 - 📫 You can reach me by sending an email to marshallbranin@gmail.com

 <!---